-Through IRENA's Site Assessment Service, support has been provided to Eswatini, Mali, Morocco, Nigeria, Sudan, Togo, Zambia, and Zimbabwe to assess the technical and financial pre-feasibility of 95 sites earmarked for solar PV and wind energy project development.
-This service provides a benchmark tariff for the opening of solicited bids within those sites and allows local authorities and prospective project developers to have a clearer understanding of the technical and economic feasibility of the sites in pipeline for development.
+Through IRENA's Site Assessment Service, support has been provided to assess the technical and financial pre-feasibility of 95 sites over eight countries in Africa earmarked for solar PV and wind energy projects development.
+This service provides a benchmark tariff for the opening of solicited bids within those sites and allows local authorities and prospective project developers to have a clearer understanding of the technical and economic viability of the sites in pipeline for development.
 This work is supported by voluntary contributions from the Government of the Walloon Region of Belgium and the Government of Norway.